 On 3 June 2015, the Minister published the final Regulations for Petroleum Exploration and Production, which prescribe various technical and environmental standards for onshore hydraulic fracturing.
-The promulgation of the regulations means that exploration companies may now conduct hydraulic fracturing if all necessary statutory approvals are in place.
+The promulgation of the regulations was to allow exploration companies to conduct hydraulic fracturing if all necessary statutory approvals were in place.